q0phi80/Wakanda-Land/README.md

 - DnsAdmin members
 - Write ACL of GPO
 - Password in AD Attributes
-- Cross domain trusts
+- Cross Domain Trusts (for Trust Abuse)
 - SMBSigning disabled on all machines for relay attacks
-- Defender uninstalled so no need to worry about AV
+- Windows Defender uninstalled
-- Multiple machines so you can practise tunneling, double hop problem, etc
-- All the default things like lateral movement, persistence, pass the hash, pass the ticket, golden tickets, silver tickets etc
+- Others such as Pass-the-Hash, Pass-the-Ticket, Golden Tickets, Silver Tickets, etc.
-- Web applications exploitations (covering OWASP Top 10)
+- Web application exploitation techniques (covering OWASP Top 10)

 ## Architecture
 The deployment of Wakanda Land environment consist of: